-British officials monitor threat from mutations
+British officials monitor threat from coronavirus mutations

 “It seems hard to see that this virus is going to be able to evolve its way away from vaccine efficacy,” said Egon Ozer, an infectious-diseases expert at the Feinberg School of Medicine at Northwestern University.

 Advancements in genetic sequencing allow the scientific community to monitor the tiniest of changes in the virus as it spreads.
 The United Kingdom leads the world in genomic scrutiny of the novel coronavirus.
-Mutations are closely monitored by the U.K. Covid-19 Genomics Consortium, which has high-speed sequencers that study samples from thousands of patients.
+Mutations are closely monitored by the U.K. COVID-19 Genomics Consortium, which has high-speed sequencers that study samples from thousands of patients.

 Over the past few weeks, some U.K. labs have picked up samples that show the new variant.
 Hancock, the health minister, was alerted to the new strain Friday evening, and meetings were held before Hancock’s statement Monday in the House of Commons.